signalfx/integrations/collectd-java/README.md

 No additional configuration is required if using the example configuration file [`10-jmx.conf`](./10-jmx.conf).

-Full configuration details are available on the [collectd wiki](https://collectd.org/wiki/index.php/Plugin:Java).
+Full configuration details for this plugin are available on the [collectd wiki](https://collectd.org/wiki/index.php/Plugin:Java).

 ### USAGE